pypy/pypy.org/posts/2024/05/vmprof-firefox.md

 ## Getting started

 Both VMProf and the vmprof-firefox-converter were created for profiling PyPy, but you can also use them with CPython.

+This project is still somewhat experimental, so if you want to try it out, please let us know whether it worked for you.

 You can get the converter from [GitHub](https://github.com/Cskorpion/vmprof-firefox-converter)